 In 1734 Spain captured Naples and Sicily from Austria.
 A Spanish prince, Carlos, became king of Naples and Sicily.
 On the other hand in 1737 the Grand Duchy of Tuscany passed to Francis of Lorraine, one of the Austrian royal family.

 In 1796 Napoleon led a successful invasion of Italy.
-Afterwards he re-drew the political map. he created a new state out of Bologna, Ferrara and Milan.
+Afterward, he re-drew the political map. he created a new state out of Bologna, Ferrara, and Milan.
 It was called the Cisalpine Republic.
-At first Venice was neutral but in May 1797 Napoleon declared war.
+At first, Venice was neutral but in May 1797 Napoleon declared war.
 In October 1797 he placed Venice under Austrian control.
 Then, in 1798 Napoleon captured the mainland part of the kingdom of Naples.
 (The kingdom included Sicily.
 The king and queen fled there and it remained outside French control).